+Let’s talk Scottish Clan Affiliation.
 There’s an old joke that says if you ask two Scotsmen a question, you’ll get three different answers.
 We are a cantankerous lot, to be sure.
 When it comes to Highland dress, there are as many approaches and opinions about “proper style” as there are, well, Scotsmen.

 There is no solid rule about who may wear what tartan.
 There is, naturally, convention and etiquette.
 You may wear any tartan you wish, and many of us who are tartan fans have very full closets.
-But bear this in mind, by wearing a clan tartan you are implying respect and friendship for said clan, if not actual association by blood or marriage.
+But bear this in mind — by wearing a clan tartan you are implying respect and friendship for said clan, if not actual Scottish clan affiliation by blood or marriage.

 While wearing clan tartan does not fully imply loyalty to the clan or its chief, wearing clan symbols does.
 This is where casual convention lets go and rules of British heraldry come into play.

 The most common clan symbol is the belted crest badge or “clansman’s badge”: the chiefs crest encircled with a strap and buckle bearing the chief’s motto or slogan.
 We always assume the crest and motto are a group thing – the possession of the whole clan.
-However, according to the ancient rules of heraldry, as enforced by the office of the Lord Lyon in Scotland, these symbols literally belong to one man -- the chief.
+However, according to the ancient rules of heraldry, as enforced by the office of the Lord Lyon in Scotland, these symbols literally belong to one man — the chief.
 The heraldic belt surrounding them symbolizes loyalty.
 In other words, if you wear this symbol, you are literally proclaiming loyalty to the chief of the clan.
 You may bear the same last name, or the name of a recognized sept of the clan, or simply feel a sense of pride due to a genealogical connection.
 All fine reasons so long as you are sincere.
 We carry many different clan crested items for our customers who choose to display their clan badge.

-But what about other forms of heraldry?
-Essentially, the belted clansman’s badge is the only form of Scottish heraldry you should be wearing or displaying.
+Sorry if this is a downer, but really the belted clansman’s badge is the only form of Scottish heraldry you should be wearing or displaying.
 Unless of course you are A. a clan chief (in which case, why are you reading this article?) or B. a regional supporting chief or chief of a clan branch.

 Heads of large branches of a Clan, who have been appointed by the clan chief and officially recognized as chiefs by the Lord Lyon King of Arms, may wear either their own personal crest or their clan chief’s crest within a plain circlet inscribed with the motto.
 They may display two small eagles’ feathers instead of the Chief’s three.
 Here in North America, this is a display you might actually see at a large Celtic event since many clans have regional chiefs to assist in managing clan affairs.